 Making a reduction, port wine or otherwise, is very easy to do.

-Just measure out the amount of liquid to begin with, decide how much you want to reduce it by (by half? by four? etc) and then gently simmer it on the stove until it reaches that amount.
+Just measure out the amount of liquid to begin with, decide how much you want to reduce it by (by half? by four? etc), and then boil it on the stove until it reaches that amount.

 For example, if you want to reduce 1 cup of liquid by half, you would periodically measure your simmering liquid until it measures 1/2 cup.